Hockey Equipment

 Safety

-Parents are responsible to ensure their child has all the necessary equipment and that it is worn properly in accordance with Hockey Canada’s requirements.
-Full safety equipment, including CSA approved helmet, face guard and neck guard must be worn and properly secured by all players when on the ice for conditioning camp, try-outs, practices, warm-ups, or games.
+Parents are responsible for ensuring their child has all the necessary equipment and that it is worn properly in accordance with Hockey Canada’s requirements.
+Full safety equipment, including CSA-approved helmet, face guard and neck guard, must be worn and properly secured by all players when on the ice for conditioning camp, try-outs, practices, warm-ups, or games.

 Mouth guards are strongly recommended for all BMH players, and may be required in certain leagues.